 The term "laser" is an acronym for "Light Amplification by Stimulated Emission of Radiation".
 Lasers were first developed in the early 1960s in the United States.
 A laser consists of an active lasing medium that gives off its own light (radiation) when excited, an optical resonator with a partially-reflective output mirror at one end, a fully-reflective rear mirror at the other that permits the light to bounce back and forth between the mirrors through the lasing medium, and an external energy source used to excite the lasing medium.
 A laser works by causing the energy source to excite (pump) the lasing medium, which converts the energy from the source into an emission consisting of particles of light (photons).
 These photons stimulate the release of more photons, as they are reflected between the two mirrors, which form the resonator.
 The resulting build-up in the number of photons is emitted in the form of a laser beam through an output port or "window".
 By changing the energy and the lasing medium, different wavelengths and types of laser light can be produced.
-The laser produces light from the lasing medium to achieve the desired intensity, uniformity and wavelength through a series of reflective mirrors.
+The laser produces light from the lasing medium to achieve the desired intensity, uniformity, and wavelength through a series of reflective mirrors.
 The heat generated by the excitation of the lasing medium is dissipated through a cooling mechanism, which varies according to the type of laser technology.

 Lasers are used for material processing because they have many advantages over other conventional production methods.
-In many areas of industrial manufacturing, lasers already allow for significantly greater precision, flexibility and productivity and are often the only technology that enables efficient mass production of new products.
-The principal factors that distinguish different types of lasers and determine the particular laser suitable for a specific application, besides economic reasons, are wavelength, pulse duration, output power and spatial coherence.
+In many areas of industrial manufacturing, lasers already allow for significantly greater precision, flexibility, and productivity and are often the only technology that enables efficient mass production of new products.
+The principal factors that distinguish different types of lasers and determine the particular laser suitable for a specific application, besides economic reasons, are wavelength, pulse duration, output power, and spatial coherence.

-The principal types of laser technologies currently used for material processing are CO_2 lasers, solid-state lasers which is a category that also includes fiber lasers, and diode lasers.
+The principal types of laser technologies currently used for material processing are CO_2 lasers, solid-state lasers, fiber lasers, and diode lasers.

 CO_2 lasers, which use CO_2 gas as the lasing medium, are divided into high-power (above 500 watts) and low-power (below 500 watts) applications.
 There are two methods for CO_2 excitation, radio frequency ("RF" or "HF") and direct current ("DC") excitation.
 Most high-power CO_2 lasers are based on gas flow, in which a continuous supply of fresh laser gas flows through the laser cavity to create the energy necessary for excitation.
 Due to their ability to generate comparatively high levels of continuous-wave ("CW") power, CO_2 lasers are a particularly attractive laser medium for material processing applications.
-Material processing applications for CO_2 lasers over a cording to the power output and configuration of the laser system.
-The primary applications for high-power CO_2 lasers are cutting and welding of metal as well as surface treatment.
-Low-power CO_2 lasers are used principally for marking, cutting and engraving of non-metal materials.
+Material processing applications for CO_2 laser sources vary according to the power output and configuration of the laser system.
+The primary applications for high-power CO_2 lasers are cutting, and engraving of organic materials.
 While both low- and high-power CO_2 lasers are used for cutting, the materials they are used to process and their physical size can vary significantly.